eva-may-JS/Individual-Full-Stack-Project/README.md

 ![Create Event](...)

 13. Footer
-- The footer contains the social media links for the website
+- The footer contains the social media links for the website and contact details for the website owners
-- It has been made responsive using Bootstrap grid elements and fixed to the bottom of the screen on the empty pages
+- It has been made responsive using Bootstrap grid elements and fixed to the bottom of the screen

 ![Footer](...)

 ### Features Left to Implement

-- Create new pages within the website which currently display as "Under Development"
+-
-- Create clickable images in the Further Information section with the recommended websites' logos to make this section stand out more
+-

 ## Testing